-Hi, I'm Aaron F Ross and I'm excited to show you all about creating product shots in 3ds Max.
-In this course, we use 3ds Max and Adobe After Effects to produce several versions of a product rendering.
-The learning outcomes are informed by real world production workflows.
+- [Voiceover] Hi, I'm Aaron F. Ross and I'm excited to show you all about creating product shots in 3ds Max.
+In this course, we use 3ds Max and Adobe AfterEffects to produce several versions of a product rendering.
+Learning outcomes are informed by real-world production workflows.
 Our jumping-off point is a CAD model, created in a solid modeling program for industrial designers and mechanical engineers.
-In 3ds Max, we organize the model, apply materials, light and render the shot.
+In 3ds Max we organize the model, apply materials, light and render the shot.

-We employ several lighting methods, including area lights, photometrics, image-based lighting and self-illumination.
-For maximum control over the look of the shot, we render out the various components, such as diffuse illumination and reflections, to separate passes.
-To color correct and sweeten the rendering, we combine all the passes in After Effects.
+We employ several lighting methods, including area lights, photometrics, image-based lighting, and self-illumination.
+For maximum control over the look of the shot, we render out the various components such as diffuse illumination and reflections to separate passes.
+To color-correct and sweeten the rendering, we combine all the passes in AfterEffects.
 Our journey to creating product shots in 3ds Max begins now.